KhangMingg/Ai-Discord-Bot/README.md

+> [!WARNING]
-## **If you expected to install and running this bot without knowledge of basic python coding and basic discord bot setup, you should stop and turn around now!!**
+> ## **If you expected to install and running this bot without knowledge of basic python coding and basic discord bot setup, you should stop and turn around now!!**

 ## Installation: